Suyono-Sukorame/Suyono-Sukorame/README.md

 ## 🚀 Featured Projects

 - Add a few highlights here (1–2 lines each, with links):
-  - Example: Analytics Dashboard with Laravel + Vue — optimized for performance and UX.
+  - Example: Analytics Dashboard with Laravel + Vue — optimized for performance and UX
-  - Example: Lightning‑fast landing page (100/100 Lighthouse) using Next.js + TailwindCSS.
+  - Example: Lightning‑fast landing page (100/100 Lighthouse) using Next.js + TailwindCSS

 ---